aledeluca/academic-wowchemy/content/home/cv.md

-  introduced and studied some different generalizations of episturmian words, all based on *special factors* and *pseudopalindromes* (i.e., fixed points of antimorphic involutions in the free monoid).
+  introduced and studied some different generalizations of episturmian words, all based on *special factors* and *pseudopalindromes* (i.e., fixed points of antimorphic involutions of the free monoid).
   In doing so, we used and expanded the important tool known as (iterated) *palindromic closure* or *palindromization*.